moov-io/ach/docs/file-structure.md

 * Entry Detail Record(s)
 * Addenda Record(s), if allowed and you choose to include them, or if required
 * One or more Company/Batch Control Record(s)
-* A File Control Record.
+* A File Control Record

 Each file begins with a File Header record.
 Following the File Header Record may be any number of batches.
 Each batch is identified by a Batch Header Record and contains one or more Entry Detail Records.
 At the end of each batch is a Batch Control Record.
 Each file is ended with a File Control Record.
-The diagram on the following page illustrates the Sequence of Records for ACH entries.
+This [diagram](https://raw.githubusercontent.com/moov-io/ach/master/docs/ach_file_structure_shg.gif) illustrates the Sequence of Records for ACH entries.
 The sequence of records will always be the same, regardless of SEC code.
-Out-of- sequence records or lack of a mandatory record will cause all or portions of the file to reject.
+Out-of-sequence records or lack of a mandatory record will cause all or portions of the file to reject.
 Padding with “9” records at the end of the file is optional.

 ## Input File Descriptions